 As a campaigner, Quentin was largely responsible for bringing the once scandalously high prices of new cars in the UK down to the same level as the rest of Europe.
-Wiping over £2 billion off the car industry’s balance sheets overnight may not have made him very popular with car makers, but he remains a much-loved champion of Britain’s beleaguered motorists.
+Wiping over £3 billion off the car industry’s balance sheets overnight may not have made him very popular with car makers, but he remains a much-loved champion of Britain’s beleaguered motorists.

 More recently, Quentin has tirelessly fought the government on fuel prices with his million-signature FairFuelUK petition that’s saved UK motorists £20 billion in fuel duty and VAT.
 A regular face in Westminster, he lobbies ministers and MPs to get a better deal for Britain’s 40 million licence holders.